ccallawa/alyvix_doc/test_case_building/selector_interface_overview.rst

 in the standard way when using Windows applications.
 Selected rows are shown with a light blue background, and can then be used with the actions described in the next section below.

-.. todo::  Generalize this as it's also used in other places

 .. _alyvix_selector_interface_object_actions: